DP-SPRT: Differentially Private Sequential Probability Ratio Tests

 The idea of our method is to privatize the classical SPRT by adding carefully calibrated noise to both the thresholds and test statistic. \dpsprt{} requires two noise distributions $\cD_Y$ and $\cD_Z$, a correction function $C(n,\delta)$ and a parameter $\gamma \in (0,1)$ allocating the error probability between the SPRT error and the privacy noise.
-It is defined as $\tau \defn \min(\tau_0, \tau_1)$ with { } where $Y_n \overset{i.i.d.}{\sim} \cD_Y$ are the successive query noise and $Z \sim \cD_Z$ is the threshold noise.
-The decision rule is defined as $\hat{d} = i$ if $\tau = \tau_i$. \dpsprt{} is described formally in Algorithm \ref{alg:dpsprt}, where the blue terms highlight the differences with the vanilla SPRT.
+It is defined as $\tau \defn \min(\tau_0, \tau_1)$ with